 12. Head inside Łódź History Museum

 The History of Łódź Museum is set inside a beautiful former palace.
-Highlights include a lithograph and painting by Marc Chagall and a room dedicated to the pianist Arthur Rubenstein who was born on Piotrkowska Street.
+Highlights include a lithograph and painting by Marc Chagall, and a room dedicated to the pianist Arthur Rubenstein.

 Rubenstein is considered one of the greatest pianists of the 20th century, especially noted for his interpretation of Chopin.
-In homage to the man is a statue of him playing a piano on the street he was born.
+In homage is a statue of him playing a piano on the street he was born – the famous Piotrkowska Street.

 13. Take a day trip to Warsaw

-Less than 2-hours away by train, why not set off in the morning to Poland’s capital city and catch the train back in the early evening?
-It’s definitely doable – I did it!
-And I was surprised by how much I managed to cram into one day.
+In less than 2-hours you can be in Warsaw.
+Why not set off in the morning to Poland’s capital city and catch the train back in the early evening?
+It’s definitely doable by train.
+I did it and I was surprised by how much I managed to cram into one day.

 Check train times and book tickets to Warsaw in advance via Trainline.com.